poppy-project/poppy-docs/pypot/doc/remote_access.rst

 The :class:`~pypot.server.rest.RESTRobot` has been abstracted from the server, so you can easily add new transport methods if needed.

+.. note:: A third server is available in Pypot: :class:`~pypot.server.snap` allows you to run Snap! directly on the robot.

 ZMQ method
 ----------------------------